GlassOceanos/osm-indoormark-demo-app/Readme.md

 # osm-indoormark-demo-app

-This a demo app showing how to use the indoormark tag specification at Open Street Map
+This a demo app showing how to use the [indoormark tag](http://wiki.openstreetmap.org/wiki/Tag:indoormark%3Dbeacon) specification at Open Street Map.

+The application has been developed under the scope of the [Ubica2](http://smartprojects.zed.com/?project=p1) project by the [Smart Projects Group](http://smartprojects.zed.com) at Zed.

 ## Usage

-Indoor location and navigation are fields of investigation that require a geographical information system to store information.
-Not only the layout of a building and navigation graphs, also the location of indoor beacons are important for such solutions.
-Inside a building, the problem to solve is very similar to air and sea transport, having the same objective: to position and guide a user through the venue.
+The application uses the camera to scan QR codes.
+Neither iBeacons nor NFC are detected.
+You need to print at least one QR already tagged in OSM as explained later.
+To use the app, press the camera button and point to a QR code tagged in OSM as explained in the mentioned page.
+If QR is found, the map will show you the position where the QR beacon is located.

+## Tagging
+Please refer to the [indoormark tag](http://wiki.openstreetmap.org/wiki/Tag:indoormark%3Dbeacon) definition at Open Street Map to have a complete idea

-Using indoormark tag it is possible to label several types of indoor beacons.
-The Ubica2 project developed by Zed with the collaboration of URJC is creating an indoor navigation system based on several indoor positioning technologies.
-Some of these technologies require the use of beacons such us:
+Using indoormark tag it is possible to label several types of indoor beacons such us:

     ibeacons: they provide proximity location enabling triangulation positioning NFC tags: they can provide the coordinate of the current position QR codes: as the NFC tags, they can provide a known coordinate.

-But all these items have to be deployed in a building and therefore, their information has to be stored in a geographical data base.
-Having this, navigation applications could query the information required to locate and guide the user.
-Tagging

 The tag is defined in a similar way as is established for seamark and airmark tags.
 To this end, the key/value indoormark=beacon is used.
 Furthermore, we can extend a beacon with a number of attributes that allow accommodate all the information necessary.